 1. Psychological Factors

-Psychological factors include motivation, perception, learning, and attitudes, all of which affect how consumers interpret and respond to stimuli.
+Psychological factors consist of motivation perception, learning, and attitudes, all of which influence consumer interpretation and response to stimuli.

-- Perception: How consumers interpret information influences their decisions.
-Two consumers may perceive the same advertisement differently, depending on their previous experiences and biases.
+Perception: How consumers interpret information influences their decisions.
+Two consumers may interpret the same advertisement differently because their past experiences and biases shape their perceptions.

 2. Social Factors

-- Social Influence: According to Nielsen’s 2015 Global Trust in Advertising report, 83% of people trust recommendations from family and friends more than any other form of advertising.
-This highlights the power of word-of-mouth and social proof in driving consumer decisions.
+Social Influence: Nielsen’s 2015 Global Trust in Advertising report shows that 83% of people place more trust in recommendations from family and friends than any other advertising method.
+The effectiveness of personal recommendations and social validation demonstrates its strong impact on consumer purchasing choices.

 3. Cultural Factors